rahuljindal1/node-interview-questions/README.md

 4. **Transform Streams:** Transform streams are a special type of duplex stream that can modify or transform the data as it flows through the stream.
 You can think of them as a combination of readable and writable streams with an intermediate processing step.
 They are commonly used for tasks like data compression, encryption, or parsing.

-## How do you create a readable stream in node?
+## How do you create a readable stream in Node.js?

 In Node.js, you can create a readable stream by using the `Readable` class from the built-in `stream` module.
 Here's an example of how to create a readable stream: